assemblymade/meta/app/views/help/questions/revenue.markdown

 title: How do I earn income from Assembly?
 ---

 Every month a product generates revenue, the bills associated with it (server costs, advertising, capital investment repayments, and so forth) are paid transparently by Assembly.
-The remaining proceeds are split and distributed as royalties to those that built the product.
+The remaining proceeds are split and distributed as royalties to those who built the product.
 The ownership of a product is represented through App Coins.

 Below is an example.